 How do I use KetoDiet for my keto diet?

 The app will ask you several questions to get a baseline of your nutritional needs.
 Log your food to track your macros for free.
 When viewing your analytics, you can toggle between several different views to get a full understanding of what you’ve eaten and how much you’re still able to consume.

 Browse the recipes to find something you can look forward to eating.
 There is a plethora of free recipes that include nutrition information with net carb counts, detailed instructions, and user feedback.
 There is also a button to track a recipe and the details will automatically be logged into your food diary.
-If you have questions or are in need of support, the app has its own built-in community section where you can ask for tips, share recipes, and celebrate milestones!

 The app does have a premium version for $9.99 a month or $49.99 a year.
 Premium features include an ad-free experience, weekly progress reports, the ability to export your data, custom meal plans, and Fitbit synchronization.
 As some of those perks are free in other apps, we recommend skipping the paid subscription for now.

 There is a downside to the app and that is that many users complain about issues after software updates.
 The free version also has A LOT of ads.
 That being said, the recipe and community features are pretty useful.
 It might be wise to use the app for these features but log your nutrition using a more reliable tracker.